guilhermevictorlima/qrserve-api/README.md

 >
 > `build`: adjusting build settings
 >
-> `chore`: no production code change; implementation (of an existing feature, which doesn't involve a fix), configuration (like the .gitignore or .gitattributes), etc
+> `chore`: no-production code change; implementation (of an existing feature, which doesn't involve a fix), configuration (like the .gitignore or .gitattributes), etc

 ### Examples